MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/example_readmes.md

 * How to run the code (for Ruby projects)
 * List of techs/languages/plugins/APIs used
 * Technical implementation details for anything worth mentioning
   * Basically anything you had to stop and think about before building
   * Snippets or links to see code for these (make sure it looks good)
 * Screenshots of anything related that looks cool
 * To-dos/future features

+Also,
 * No .DS_Stores
 * Organize into /assets and /lib